Posted on

 Florence – plenty of space around pieces ensures the display does not feel cluttered

 Think about texture too – contrast translucent glass pieces with solid items like books and add softness with plants.
 Smaller pieces should be grouped to stop them feeling lost.
 The rule of threes is very useful when it comes to arranging your objets and creating balance.
 I would recommend keeping items on top of your cabinet to a minimum – I favour a trailing plant or small lamp.
 You don’t want to detract from the cabinet itself.
+Why not change it up through the year – add some fairy lights and decorations for a touch of Christmas sparkle!

 Angel Fringed Cabinet